John Giles (American politician): National politics

+2026 Arizona gubernatorial election

+Giles changed his party registration from Republican to independent in May 2026.
+In August 2026, The New York Times reported that Governor Katie Hobbs, a Democrat, was planning to select Giles as her running mate in the 2026 Arizona gubernatorial election.
+On August 11, Hobbs formally announced Giles as her running mate.

 Personal life

-Giles and his wife, Dawn have five children and eight grandchildren.
+Giles and his wife, Dawn have five children and ten grandchildren.
 Giles is a marathoner and triathlete who has completed two full Ironman competitions, twenty marathons, including four Boston Marathons.

 Giles is the host of It's Always Cool in Mesa, a podcast that shares the stories behind some of Mesa, Arizona's most popular outdoor adventures, culinary treasures, and unique history.
+In 2025, Giles started a YouTube series called "Lunch With the Mayor" where he visits mayors throughout Arizona to talk about their city at popular restaurants.

 Electoral history

 Giles' most recent electoral victory took place in the 2020 non partisan primary, receiving just over 66% of the votes over opponent Verl Farnsworth.
 Giles received more than $250,000 in campaign donations.
 Farnsworth questioned the legality of the donations, although Giles said the donations were in accordance with election law.
 City finance and taxes were issues in the mayoral campaign.

 Giles received over 50% of the vote in the primary, meaning no run-off election was required.

 2014 special election

 Giles was first elected mayor in 2014.
 Giles ran on the platform of keeping the trajectory for the city set by his predecessor.
 Opponent Danny Ray argued the current direction was the wrong direction.
 Giles received over 72% of the votes.